Levii17/Levii17/README.md

 > *"Design is not just what it looks like – design is how it works."*

 Hey there!
 I work on Front end development and web designing.
-When I am bored while i read manga, watch anime or game.
+When I am bored i read manga, watch anime or game.
 I believes in creating digital experiences that are both beautiful and functional.
 I specialize in crafting pixel-perfect interfaces that tell stories and solve real problems.

 ## 🧙‍♂️ About Me